MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/unclosed-quotation-mark.md

  If the voucher number or payment number is posted with special characters, to print the HATB report successfully, you can upgrade to [Microsoft Dynamics GP 18.7](https://community.dynamics.com/blogs/post/?postid=da2b849a-e349-ef11-a317-6045bda6fe6a).

-If you use an older version of Microsoft Dynamics GP, you can follow these steps.
+If you use an ealier version of Microsoft Dynamics GP, you can follow these steps:

-1. Run the following script in SQL against the company database to look for any voucher number, document numbers or vendor ID's with a single apostrophe in it, which is read as an unclosed quotation by the process.
+1. Run the following script in SQL against the company database to look for any voucher number, document number or vendor ID with a single apostrophe in it, which is read as an unclosed quotation by the process.
 Any results for the voucher number (`CONTRLNUM`) are likely the clause, but the document number and vendor ID are also added to the script, and might or might not be an issue.

     ```sql
     SELECT * FROM PM00400